EarthScope/rover/docs/bugs.md

 ## Handling Of Duplicate Data

-If `rover ingest` is used manually it is possible for duplcaite data to be added to the store (eg by ingesting the same file twice).
+If `rover ingest` is used manually it is possible for duplcaite data to be added to the repository (eg by ingesting the same file twice).
 This cannot (or should not) happen in normal use, because Rover does not download duplicate data, so cannot ingest it.

 Ideally either ingets should check and refuse to add duplicate data, or we should have an additional command that compacts files.